 After some time, I got involved with more non-profit organizations, associations and cultural institutions to do training, community research and development work.
 My longest contract was 2 years but I had the flexibility to work remotely and manage my own time.

-In the Older Worker (OWL) Job Clubs, I provide information about creating or securing these kinds of opportunities.
+In the Older Worker (OWL) Job Clubs, I provide information about creating or securing similar opportunities.

 As a younger woman, I became so familiar with the benefits of self-employment, I realized I no longer fit into the traditional workforce.
-Self-employment can be a lonely road if you don’t have a strong support network – so women like me started women’s networking in the 1970’s and 1980’s.
+Self-employment can be a lonely road if you don’t have a strong support network – so women like myself and others started women’s networking groups in the 1970’s and 1980’s.
+There are thousands of women in our networks in my hometown.
 I’m proud of my extensive portfolio of projects from Toronto to Ottawa, Barcelona and London.
 I’ve had some great successes and I’m looking forward to more meaningful projects.

 Most of the time, I can manage 2 or 3 projects concurrently.
 To me, semi-retirement looks like working 2 or 3 days per week.
 I can’t imagine not working because I love my work.
 I’m rarely required to be onsite, so I can still work from my home office and declare my income as self-employed earnings.